ftchirou/faical.dev/src/tri-state-booleans/README.md

 }
 ```

 Et voilà!
-We have the compile time guarantee that external unexpected boolean values will be handled appropriately.
+We have the compile time guarantee that unexpected boolean values will be handled appropriately.

 We can go further and make our `Boolean` type nicer to use by conforming it to `ExpressibleByBooleanLiteral`.